 Child at public water station (Bolivia) - Photo: Stephen Bechenheimer/World Bank

-Providing ideas, information, tools, techniques, and volunteer expertise to strengthen public institutions to ensure access to sustainable, resilient, and safely-managed water and sanitation for all.
+Providing ideas, information, tools, techniques, and a network of experienced volunteers to strengthen public institutions to ensure access to sustainable, resilient, and safely-managed water and sanitation for all.

 In 2015, all 193 members of the United Nations committed to achieving Sustainable Development Gol 6, to ensure availability and sustainable management of water and sanitation for all, by 2030.